GaryHilares/GaryHilares/README.md

 </p>

 ## Who I am?
 Hi everyone!
-My name is Gary and I'm a very motivated student who loves working hard to improve his skills.
+My name is Gary and I'm a very motivated full-stack web developer who loves working hard to improve his skills.

-- 📙 Currently, I'm learning backend development with Python and Django.
+- 📙 Currently reading: Docker Cookbook.
 - ♟️🎵 I also love to play chess and listen to music.
 - ✉️ For any inquiries, please contact me at garystriving@gmail.com.